PELVIC GIRDLE PAIN RELIEF During Pregnancy

-You don't have to accept pelvic girdle pain as a part of your pregnancy.
+If you suffer from PGP then I know you are searching for pelvic girdle pain relief during pregnancy.
 But did you know that it's so common that 25% of pregnant women will suffer from some kind of PGP through their pregnancy.
 We call this pregnancy-related PGP.

 Trusted by thousands of women worldwide, PregActive has helped pregnant women enjoy a stronger, fitter and healthier pregnancy.